 Other things to do besides skiing at Squaw Valley

 Oh, and there’s a fake podium you can pose for pictures on so you can pretend you won something.
 No one has to know that right after faking my gold medal photo, I headed right back to the beginner runs.
+Or that I almost fell on my face climbing down in my ski boots.
 It’s our little secret.

 High Camp is most easily accessed via the Bailey’s Beach lift, though you can also make it there with a little effort from the Big Blue Express lift.